© Marlo Garnsworthy

 Tom Leonard’s beautiful paintings have graced the pages of many children’s books including One Small Place by the Sea and One Small Place in a Tree by Barbara Brenner.
 His stunning artwork has been praised by Booklist as having “great visual flair,” and School Library Journal wrote that his colors “delight the eye.”
 He lives in Philadelphia with his wife, Rose, and teaches at the University of the Arts.
 For more information visit www.tomleonardillustration.com.

 Since childhood, Wayne McLoughlin had a love of the outdoors that informed both his professional works and leisure-time activities.
 Wayne illustrated a wide variety of children’s fiction and nonfiction including the bestselling Warrior series by Erin Hunter.
 Wayne died in 2015.
 To find out more about Wayne’s beautiful books and illustrations visit www.blueloonfinearts.com

-Author of At Home with the Beaver: The Story of a Keystone Species.
+Author of At Home with the Beaver: The Story of a Keystone Species and At Home with the Prairie Dog: The Story of a Keystone Species.
 Coauthor of Pika Country: Climate Change at the Top of the World.